-- (1) Andrey Romanenko is the owner of 9% of shares of Antana International Corporation and the remaining stake is held by his father, Nikolay Romanenko.
-Accordingly, shares voting and dispositive power over our shares held by such entity.
-The address of such entity is Geneva Place, Waterfront Drive, P.O.
-Box 3469, Road Town, Tortola, British Virgin Islands. - (2) Sergey Solonin is the owner of 88.035% of shares of Saldivar Investments Limited and, accordingly, holds voting and dispositive power over our shares held by such entity.
+- (1) Sergey Solonin is the owner of 94.81% of shares of Saldivar Investments Limited and, accordingly, holds voting and dispositive power over our shares held by such entity.
 The address of such entity is Themistokli Dervi, 6 P.C.
-1066, Nicosia, Cyprus. - (3) Boris Kim is the owner of 39.03% and Gennady Babkin is the owner of 38.7% of the shares of E1 Limited.
-Accordingly, these individuals share voting and dispositive power over our shares held by such entity.
-The address of such entity is Diagoras 4, Kermia Building, 6th floor, office 601-602, Nicosia, Cyprus, 1510. - (4) Reflects options to purchase 88,000 class B shares that have already vested. - (5) Reflects options to purchase 107,730 class B shares that have already vested. - (6) Calculated as percentage of the issued share capital assuming the exercise of all vested options held by the optionees. - (7) Mitsui & Co., Ltd. is a widely-held public corporation the shares of which are traded on the Tokyo, Nagoya, Sapporo, and Fukuoka stock exchanges.
-The address of such entity is 2-1, Ohtemachi 1-chome, Chiyoda-ku, Tokyo, Japan. - (8) Based solely on the Schedule 13-G/A filed by Janus Capital Management LLC and Janus Overseas Fund with the Securities and Exchange Commission on February 18, 2015. - (9) Based solely on the Schedule 13-G jointly filed by Waddell & Reed Financial, Inc., Waddell & Reed Financial Services, Inc., Waddell & Reed, Inc., Waddell & Reed Investment Management Company, and Ivy Investment Management Company with the Securities and Exchange Commission on February 13, 2015. - (10) Based solely on the Schedule 13-G filed by SMALLCAP World Fund, Inc. with the Securities and Exchange Commission on February 13, 2015.
-According to its Schedule 13-G filing, SMALLCAP World Fund, Inc. is advised by Capital Research and Management Company ("CRMC").
-Capital World Investors reported to on its Schedule 13-G filing with the Securities and Exchange Committion on February 13, 2015, that it is the beneficial owner of 1,883,000 class B shares (or 5.2% of the total issued class B shares) as a result of CRMC acting as investment adviser to various investment companies registered under
+1066, Nicosia, Cyprus. - (2) Boris Kim is the owner of 63.38% of the shares of E1 Limited.
+Accordingly, and, accordingly, holds voting and dispositive power over our shares held by such entity.
+The address of such entity is Diagoras 4, Kermia Building, 6th floor, office 601-602, Nicosia, Cyprus, 1510. - (3) Reflects options to purchase 132,000 class B shares that have already vested. - (4) Reflects options to purchase 133,380 class B shares that have already vested. - (5) Calculated as percentage of the issued share capital assuming the exercise of all vested options held by the optionees. - (6) Mitsui & Co., Ltd. is a widely-held public corporation the shares of which are traded on the Tokyo, Nagoya, Sapporo, and Fukuoka stock exchanges.
+The address of such entity is 2-1, Ohtemachi 1-chome, Chiyoda-ku, Tokyo, Japan. - (7) Based solely on the Schedule 13-D/A filed by Otkritie Investments Cyprus Limited and Otkritie Holding JSC with the Securities and Exchange Commission on June 23, 2015. - (8) Based solely on the Schedule 13-G filed by JPMorgan Chase & Co. with the Securities and Exchange Commission on February 2, 2016. - (9) Based solely on the Schedule 13-G/A filed by Janus Capital Management LLC with the Securities and Exchange Commission on February 16, 2016. - (10) Based solely on the Schedule 13-G/A filed by Capital World Investors with the Securities and Exchange Commission on February 12, 2016. - (11) Based solely on the Schedule 13-G/A filed by Platinum Investment Management Limited with the Securities and Exchange Commission on February 11, 2016 - (12) Based solely on the Schedule 13-G jointly filed by Sylebra HK Company Limited, Sylebra Capital Management, Jeffrey Richard Fieler, and Daniel Patrick Gibson with the Securities and Exchange Commission on February 16, 2016. - (13) Based solely on the Schedule 13-G/A jointly filed by Waddell & Reed Financial, Inc., Waddell & Reed Financial Services, Inc., Waddell & Reed Investment Management Company, and Ivy Investment Management Company with the Securities and Exchange Commission on February 12, 2016.